usman2x/kafka-practice/README.md

 5. **Reset consumer group offsets to the earliest:**

    ```
+   # Resets the offset for a consumer group to the earliest message.

    kafka-consumer-groups.sh --bootstrap-server localhost:9092 --group my-consumer-group --reset-offsets --to-earliest --execute --topic multi-partition-topic
    ```